SSWConsulting/SSW.Rules.Content/rules/why-testing-is-important/rule.md

 If you ask your manager, developers, clients or other stakeholders whether they think testing is important, you're very likely to get a resounding "yes, of course!".
 The question of *why* they believe it's important is usually more difficult for them to answer, though.

 <!--endintro-->
+## Some clues that testing is not seen as important
 Let's begin by looking at this from a different angle, how would teams/clients/organisations behave if software testing *wasn't* important to them?
 They would probably

 * Try to cut the cost of it or find ways to justify not doing it all (especially with expensive humans).